icebob/moleculer-java-site/src/moleculer-web.md

 route.addAlias("POST", "add", "math.add");
 ```

-In this case, you can't call `Action` at URLs "/math.add" or "/math/add",
+In this case, `Action` can only be called on the "/add" path using the "POST" method.
-just at "/add" via "POST" method.
+This `Action` is not available with another URL or method.

 ## Whitelist